With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLake County Group Home is a mental health facility in Waukegan, IL, located at 2410 Belvidere Road, 60085 zip code area.
 Lake County Group Home provides residential treatment.
-Lake County Group Home provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to adults and young adults.
+Lake County Group Home provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to adults and young adults.
 Lake County Group Home also supports people with serious mental illness.
-Additional services offered by Lake County Group Home consist of housing services, supported housing and case management.
+Additional services offered by Lake County Group Home consist of housing services, case management and supported housing.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.